India News | Ex-IAS Officer and MLC A K Sharma Made UP BJP's Vice President | LatestLY

-Lucknow, Jun 19 (PTI) The Uttar Pradesh unit of Bhartiya Janata Party on Saturday appointed its state MLC A K Sharma, a former IAS officer, as its state vice president.
+Lucknow, Jun 19 (PTI) The Uttar Pradesh unit of Bharatiya Janata Party on Saturday appointed its state MLC A K Sharma, a former IAS officer, the party's state vice president.

-The announcement of the new appointment was made by the BJP state unit's president Swatantra Dev Singh.
+The announcement of Sharma, considered a trusted aide of Prime Minister Narendra Modi, being made the vice chief of the party's state unit, was made by the state BJP president Swatantra Dev Singh.

-In an official statement, Singh also announced the appointments of Archana Mishra from Lucknow and Amit Valmiki from Bulandshahr as secretaries of the state unit.
+Sharma was handed over the new assignment amid speculation that he would be inducted in the Yogi Adityanath government in a senior ministerial position ahead of the next year's assembly elections.

+Sharma's appointment as the vice president of the BJP's state unit negates the chances of his induction in the state Cabinet because of the BJP's larger principal of one-man-one-post, a party leader said.

 BJP MLC A K Sharma is also considered close to Prime Minister Narendra Modi.